 CONCEPTION OF THE IDEA

 The idea to have a renewable energy source was first proposed by Eng.
-John Mwiti from Geothermal development company to Egerton University Technology Enthusiasts’ Engineers Club (EUTEEC) around September 2019.At the moment GDC was looking into more ways they could tap into renewable energy and this inspired Eng.
+John Mwiti from Geothermal development company to Egerton University Technology Enthusiasts’ Engineers Club (EUTEEC) inSeptember 2019.At the moment GDC was looking into more ways they could tap into renewable energy and this inspired Eng.
 Mwiti to go beyond at his personal capacity.
 He approached Egerton University and RVIST for different projects and after few consultative meetings we agreed to work on a hydro project as we think of more ways GDC can utilize its steam after generating power.
 The challenge was thus passed on to EUTEEC and Egerton university at large.

 PROJECT OBJECTIVES

+Objectives

+Main Objective:

+To design, develop and install a Micro hydroelectric power generating system plant.

+Specific Objectives:

+To establish an appropriate site and make preliminary designs.

+To design, develop, and install a non-convectional low head turbine system

+To design a Micro- hydroelectric plants.

+To develop, test and optimize the hydroelectric plants.

+To install, test and commission the best hydropower plant on site.To inculcate an innovation culture among the student using multidisciplinary approach

+PROJECT OUTCOMES

+harnest power from low heads spread across the country

+Generate 1000****W of clean energy

 Create opportunities for students to showcase their innovations.
 The project has many disciplines, each with unique challenges that calls for new technologies to solve

 Attachments at electric power companies, by showcasing our skills and partnerships with the companies we hoped some of our students could be having reserved spaces to do their attachments

 Create job opportunities.
 By setting up power plants in the communities, people could easily access electricity at low costs.
 They could therefore set up workshops and production lines

 Reduce university electricity bills.
 By powering the street lights and labs, we could cut almost half of the bills.

 Conserve Ndarugu.
 From our studies, it was noted that the river was polluted by the community by washing, cleaning and bathing in the river.
 It was planned that by using crossflow turbines, the water could be used to generate power and still be pumped upstream for the community.
 Less human interactions with the river could imply less pollution

-Employ ourselves.
-By setting up the plants for communities and doing research

 Promote Agriculture.
 Using crossflow turbines to pump water

 Educate.
 Before COVID-19 pandemic, we had organized workshops and trainings for the local communities and schools to educate them on clean and renewable energy.

 PROJECT TEAMS

 The project involves students, university staff, community leaders, GDC engineers, alumnus and other associates from other universities and countries.
 We were subdivided into teams to make it easier to achieve our goals.
 Our teams are;